jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

     - Summative
 - **Reflect** to identify what should be preserved, revised, or discarded

+### Curriculum innovation canvas

+Willness, C. & Bruni-Bossio, B. (2017).
+The curriculum innovation canvas: A design-thinking framework for the engaged educational entrepreneur. _Journal of Higher Education Outreach and Engagement,_ 21(1).

 ### Other models

 ... mentioned by Booth (2011, p.
 86):